🔬 Quick Answer

 3. Soups & Stews: Aymal's Protocol for Viscosity & Flavor Diffusion

-Soups and stews depend on effective Flavor Diffusion into the liquid medium and managing the thickness (viscosity).- Creamy Chicken Noodle Soup: The creaminess here tests Emulsion Stability and Starch Viscosity.
+- Creamy Chicken Noodle Soup: The creaminess here tests Emulsion Stability and Starch Viscosity.
 Creamy elements (if added) should be integrated off-heat or near the end, and noodles must be added precisely to prevent excessive starch leaching and mushiness.

 - Spicy Chicken Tortilla Soup: This bold soup is a lesson in Aromatic and Spice Diffusion.
 The long, low-temperature cook maximizes the extraction of flavorful compounds from chili powder and spices into the broth, resulting in a rich, deeply integrated flavor profile.